Waterloo campaign: Waterloo to Paris (25 June – 1 July): Surrender of Péronne

 Wellington, on reaching Péronne just as those troops arrived there, summoned the garrison to surrender, and then proceeded, in person, to reconnoitre that fortress.
 Perceiving the possibility of taking it by storm, gave orders to prepare for an assault.
 Wellington then directed the attack to be made upon the hornwork which covered the suburb on the left of the Somme.
 Lieutenant Colonel Lord Saltoun immediately led on the light troops of Maitland's Brigade, stormed, and carried the outwork, with but little loss; on observing which, Wellington, being satisfied the place would prove an easy capture, returned to Vermand.

 Some pieces of Dutch artillery were now brought into the hornwork, and a cannonade was opened upon the town; but the fire kept up on both sides was trifling, and of short duration: for Byng having sent forward his Acting Assistant Quartermaster General, Lieutenant-Colonel James Stanhope, with a white flag, the civil authorities interfered, and urged the garrison to capitulate; whereupon the maiden fortress of Péronne surrendered on the condition that its defenders, some 1,500 National Guard, should lay down their arms, and be allowed to repair to their homes.

-Major General Byng, on returning to Vermand, to report the capture of the fortress to Wellington, met the Dutch-Belgian Brigade, which had been ordered to move to Péronne at the same time as the Guards, about half way towards that place!
+Major General Byng, on returning to Vermand, to report the capture of the fortress to Wellington, met the Dutch-Belgian Brigade, which had been ordered to move to Péronne at the same time as the Guards, about halfway towards that place!